-13 California Business and Professions Code §2936
+17 California Business and Professions Code §2936

-- 5. Record Keeping: California Government Code §12946 requires that all files containing application records-including a psychologist's records and reports-be retained for a minimum of two years after the records were created in the case of those who were disqualified,14 and for the duration of the employment in the case of those who were hired.
-If an employee is terminated, his/her records must be retained for a minimum of two years from the date of termination; if a complaint is made in reference to the termination, all records and files must be maintained until the complaint is fully and finally disposed of and all appeals or related proceedings have exhausted.
+- 3. Human Relations: Although POST Regulation 1955(a)(3) stipulates that the "evaluator shall conduct the examination on behalf of and for the benefit of the employing department," psychologists nevertheless have an obligation to not exploit or unlawfully discriminate against those they evaluate.
+Ethical Standards 3.01-3.12 obligate psychologists to anticipate and avoid harm both to candidates and client agencies when harm is reasonably foreseeable and avoidable.
+They prohibit unlawful discrimination, sexual harassment, conflicts of interest, and exploitative relationships (including certain kinds of multiple relationships).
+These standards also obligate psychologists to cooperate with other professionals, to provide information to candidates about the evaluation process and other elements of informed consent or disclosure before services are provided, and to take reasonable care to avoid interruption of services in the event of their unavailability.
+This latter obligation is particularly important for private practitioners whose unplanned absences without a practice management plan could impede a client agency's ability to meet hiring and academy deadlines. - 4.
+Confidentiality: POST Regulation 1955(e)(4) recognizes that screening psychologists gather confidential information that, while necessary and important to their evaluations, may not be necessary or appropriate to disclose in its entirety to the hiring agency.
+Psychologists must use discretion when making judgments about the disclosure of confidential information.
+Ethical Standards 4.01 to 4.07 require psychologists to maintain and protect confidential information obtained, discovered or generated in the course of their professional services. - 5.
+Record Keeping: California Government Code §12946 requires that all files containing application records-including a psychologist's records and reports-be retained for a minimum of two years after the records were created or received,18 and for the duration of the employment in the case of those who were hired.
+If a candidate is disqualified or an employee is terminated, their records must be retained for a minimum of two years from the date of the employment action.
+If a complaint is made in reference to the termination, all records and files must be maintained until the complaint is fully and finally disposed of and all appeals or related proceedings have exhausted.
+Additionally, GC § 12960 recently extended the time from one to three years to file an employment discrimination claim, thus psychologists should work with the hiring department to determine appropriate record retention.
 Ethical Standards 6.01 and 6.02 clarify psychologists' obligations with respect to the control, maintenance, dissemination, storage, retention, and disposal of confidential records and scientific work. - 6.
 Research and Publication: The development and improvement of psychological assessment instruments require validation research and independent scientific scrutiny.
 Screening psychologists play an important role in this research, whether as principal investigators or collaborators.
 All such research requires the informed consent of participants, as described in Standards 8.02 and 8.05. - 7.
 Assessment: The ethical standards in this section of the EPPCC are foundational to a screening psychologist's work and help to ensure its integrity and effectiveness.
 As described in Ethical Standards 9.01 to 9.11, psychologists are obligated to (a) base their opinions on information and techniques sufficient to substantiate their findings; (b) provide opinions about the psychological characteristics of individuals only after they have conducted an examination of the individual sufficient to support them; (c) use assessment information in a manner and for purposes having adequate empirical support; (d) select, administer, score, and interpret assessment instruments competently; and (e) maintain test security.